Ben VanSumeren

-Ben VanSumeren (born May 5, 2000) is an American professional football fullback for the Philadelphia Eagles of the National Football League (NFL).
+Ben VanSumeren (born May 5, 2000) is an American professional football fullback for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Michigan Wolverines and Michigan State Spartans.

-VanSumeren began his NFL career as a linebacker and was officially designated as a linebacker for his first two seasons, although he only saw playing time on defense during his rookie season.
-After the Eagles began playing him at fullback in his second season VanSumeren officially moved to fullback during the off-season of his third season.
-VanSumeren had originally played fullback for the first two seasons of his collegiate career and moved to linebacker during his final two.
+VanSumeren began his NFL career as a linebacker and began playing fullback in his second season in the NFL, officially changing his position in his third NFL season.

 Early life

 VanSumeren was born on May 5, 2000, and grew up in Bay City, Michigan.
 By age six, he declared that he was going to be a professional football player.
 He attended Garber High School in Essexville, playing at different points linebacker, defensive lineman, quarterback, running back and wide receiver when needed.
 VanSumeren played best at receiver, leading Bay County in receiving for three years, including a senior campaign that saw him post a regular season state record 81 receptions for 1,259 yards and 13 touchdowns, being named by Associated Press the division player of the year.
 Although initially committing to Iowa, he flipped to Michigan after receiving a late offer from them.